unixpickle/ansa/docs/lock.md

 Because ANSA assumes very little about the operating system and does not use scheduling APIs, it cannot automatically yield to other another thread if a lock is held.
 Instead, you must subclass the ***YieldingLock*** class and implement the `Yield()` method.
 When you `Seize()` a *YieldingLock*, it calls its `Yield()` method in a loop until it owns the lock.

+## *ScopedLock*

+A lot of the time, you will implement a method that will hold a lock for the entirety of its execution.
+In this case, it can be very convenient to use a "scoped lock".
+On construction, the ***ScopedLock*** class seizes a specified lock.
+On destruction, an instance of *ScopedLock* will free the lock it was initialized with.

 # Locking Algorithm

 When I invented this locking algorithm, I originally implemented it in [anlock](https://github.com/unixpickle/anlock).